abheesht17/Reacher-Udacity-Deep-Reinforcement-Learning/report.md

 ## Learning Algorithm

-The agent training utilises the `DDPG` class in the DDPG_Continuous_Control notebook.
+The agent training utilises the `DDPG` class in the Continuous_Control notebook.

 We have used 20 agents for training as this gives swifter and better results.
 The results for one agent training is given at the end of the .ipynb notebook.
 It peaks at +24.